MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Storage/v1.1.3/Set-AzureRmCurrentStorageAccount.md

 ```

 ### -Name
-Name of the Storage Account
+Specifies the name of the storage account to be used as the current (default) storage account.

 ```yaml
 Type: String